Wreckage of WWII bomber 'Heaven Can Wait' found, recovery mission a success

 A government agency named the Defense POW/MIA Accounting Agency, or DPAA, along with the Navy Experimental Diving Unit, got involved.
 Earlier this year, a team made the trip to Hansa Bay to recover what they could from the bomber.

-Greg Stratton is with DPAA and was a leader on the mission.
+Greg Stratton is with the DPAA and was a leader on the mission.

 "We recovered a tremendous amount of biological and non-biological evidence to bring home to analyze," he said.